microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-contracts-connectorcrawler.md

 description: "Learn about the contracts connector crawler API and models in the Microsoft Graph connectors SDK."
 ---

-# Microsoft Graph connectors SDK contracts connector crawler API and models
+# Microsoft Graph connectors SDK (preview) contracts connector crawler API and models

 The Microsoft Graph connectors SDK contracts connector crawler API and models are called during a crawl.